SMART Fine-tuning Factor Augmented Neural Lasso: Real Data Application

 We compare the same candidate methods except for the Oracle-NN as in Section~\ref{sec:sim-posterior}.
 For each domain, we randomly partition the data into 80\% training, 10\% validation, and 10\% test sets.
-For factor estimation component of FAN-Lasso and FAST-NN, we reserve 10\% of the training data for diversified projection matrix estimation, with the remaining 90\% used for supervised fitting.
+For the factor estimation component of SMART-FAN-Lasso and FAST-NN, we reserve 10\% of the training data for diversified projection matrix estimation, with the remaining 90\% used for supervised fitting.
 For each method, we perform hyperparameter tuning on the validation set, selecting the optimal network depth from $L \in \{4, 5, 6\}$ and width from $N \in \{250, 350, 450\}$ (for transfer methods, both source-stage and target-stage architectures are tuned jointly) with the number of working factors $\overline{r}=3$.
 We repeat this process for 10 independent random splits.
 Table~\ref{tab:application-results} summarizes the target (lower-density) test performance.
-The fine-tuning FAN-Lasso achieves the lowest RMSE, demonstrating substantial improvement over source-only baselines and outperforming the fine-tuning Vanilla-NN, consistent with our simulation findings.
+SMART-FAN-Lasso achieves the lowest RMSE, demonstrating substantial improvement over source-only baselines and outperforming fine-tuning Vanilla-NN, consistent with our simulation findings.

 \phantomsection